On thermalization of two-level quantum systems: Form of thermalizing Hamiltonian

 It is also important to note here that by using the ancilla qubit, we are only simulating the dynamics of the system qubit leading to the infinite time thermalization.
-More specifically we do not have the ancilla state remaining static, as is the case for the bosonic bath.
+More specifically, we do not have the ancilla state remaining static, as is the case for the bosonic bath.
 The ancilla state does in fact change.

-The next step is to compare the parametrized forms of M and C in equations (\ref{M}) and (\ref{C}) respectively to the affine transformation of quantum optical master equation in (\ref{M1}) and (\ref{C1}).
-It is a fairly straightforward exercise and we get two sets of conditions on the parameters.
-Corresponding to these, we get two separate joint unitaries giving rise to thermalization.
-But here, we consider only one of them (see Appendix A for details).
+Now, we compare the parametrized forms of C and M in equations (\ref{C}) and (\ref{M}) respectively with the affine transformation of quantum optical master equation in (\ref{M1}).
+Thus, we get a joint unitary giving rise to thermalization.
 One can check that the unitary does indeed lead to thermalization in the infinite time limit.
-Equivalently, this can also be seen by calculating the Kraus operators for the system qubit from the joint unitary operator and then applying infinite time limit.
+Equivalently, this can also be seen by calculating the Kraus operators for the system qubit from the joint unitary operator and then applying infinite time limit, $\lim_{t\to\infty} \rho_s(t) = \rho_{th}.$